I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iobuildpartialmdl.md

 ## -remarks
 <p>This routine builds a target MDL that describes a subrange of the buffer that is described by the source MDL.
 This subrange is specified by the <i>VirtualAddress</i> and <i>Length</i> parameters.
 The <i>SourceMdl</i> and <i>TargetMdl</i> parameters point to the source MDL and target MDL.</p>

 <p>A driver can use <b>IoBuildPartialMdl</b> to split a large transfer request into smaller transfer requests.
 The physical pages that the source MDL describes must be locked before the driver calls <b>IoBuildPartialMdl</b>.
-Typically, the source MDL describes a buffer in user address space, and the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a> routine to lock the pages in this buffer.
-However, the driver can build the source MDL from nonpaged memory by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554498">MmBuildMdlForNonPagedPool</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554489">MmAllocatePagesForMdlEx</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff554482">MmAllocatePagesForMdl</a> routine.</p>
+Typically, the source MDL describes a buffer in user address space, and the driver calls the <a href="..\wdm\nf-wdm-mmprobeandlockpages.md">MmProbeAndLockPages</a> routine to lock the pages in this buffer.
+However, the driver can build the source MDL from nonpaged memory by calling the <a href="..\wdm\nf-wdm-mmbuildmdlfornonpagedpool.md">MmBuildMdlForNonPagedPool</a>, <a href="..\wdm\nf-wdm-mmallocatepagesformdlex.md">MmAllocatePagesForMdlEx</a>, or <a href="..\wdm\nf-wdm-mmallocatepagesformdl.md">MmAllocatePagesForMdl</a> routine.</p>

 <p>A driver can map a partial MDL into the system address space by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a> macro.
 If a partial MDL is built from a source MDL that is already mapped into the system address space, <b>MmGetSystemAddressForMdlSafe</b> uses the existing source mapping.
 Otherwise, <b>MmGetSystemAddressForMdlSafe</b> creates a new mapping.
 To prevent this new mapping from being leaked, drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff554660">MmPrepareMdlForReuse</a> before reusing a partial MDL.
-In addition, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549126">IoFreeMdl</a> routine releases the system-address-space mapping for a partial MDL, if such a mapping exists.</p>

-<p>For more information about MDLs, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565421">Using MDLs</a>. </p>

-<p>This routine builds a target MDL that describes a subrange of the buffer that is described by the source MDL.
-This subrange is specified by the <i>VirtualAddress</i> and <i>Length</i> parameters.
-The <i>SourceMdl</i> and <i>TargetMdl</i> parameters point to the source MDL and target MDL.</p>

-<p>A driver can use <b>IoBuildPartialMdl</b> to split a large transfer request into smaller transfer requests.
-The physical pages that the source MDL describes must be locked before the driver calls <b>IoBuildPartialMdl</b>.
-Typically, the source MDL describes a buffer in user address space, and the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a> routine to lock the pages in this buffer.
-However, the driver can build the source MDL from nonpaged memory by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554498">MmBuildMdlForNonPagedPool</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554489">MmAllocatePagesForMdlEx</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff554482">MmAllocatePagesForMdl</a> routine.</p>

-<p>A driver can map a partial MDL into the system address space by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a> macro.
-If a partial MDL is built from a source MDL that is already mapped into the system address space, <b>MmGetSystemAddressForMdlSafe</b> uses the existing source mapping.
-Otherwise, <b>MmGetSystemAddressForMdlSafe</b> creates a new mapping.
-To prevent this new mapping from being leaked, drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff554660">MmPrepareMdlForReuse</a> before reusing a partial MDL.
-In addition, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549126">IoFreeMdl</a> routine releases the system-address-space mapping for a partial MDL, if such a mapping exists.</p>
+In addition, the <a href="..\wdm\nf-wdm-iofreemdl.md">IoFreeMdl</a> routine releases the system-address-space mapping for a partial MDL, if such a mapping exists.</p>

 <p>For more information about MDLs, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565421">Using MDLs</a>. </p>